table of contents

 How to get Viagra

-Viagra (sildenafil) is not available over the counter, but you can consult with a healthcare provider in person or online to get a prescription, if appropriate.
+Viagra (sildenafil) is not available over the counter, but you can consult with a healthcare provider in person or online to get a prescription.
+There are more options available than ever to receive Viagra discreetly in the mail, if this is a concern.

 When buying sildenafil online, beware of counterfeiters.
 You’ve seen them: At some point in your web-surfing history, you’ve probably wandered into an explosion of pop-up ads hawking Viagra for mere cents on the dollar.
 Many of the establishments behind these ads are not legit, and the product they sell can be dangerous.